 Colombia’s armed conflict has taken a toll on the Wayúu.
 Drug trafficking and paramilitary groups have moved into Wayúu territory, displacing and terrorizing the population.
 Scarce resources and the need to find jobs has forced many Wayúu youth to travel great distances in search of jobs, causing a breakdown in Wayúu culture and traditions.
 Recognizing the need to protect their basic rights and their unique cultural heritage, Akuaipa Waimakat, a Wayúu organization, initiated an inclusive and open discussion about the obstacles to justice and security in La Guajira with the Colombian Ministry of Interior and Justice and the La Guajira Office of Indigenous Affairs.
-Partners-Colombia is facilitating this inter-institutional dialogue and supporting Wayúu leaders’ participation.
+Partners-Colombia facilitated this inter-institutional dialogue and supported participation by Wayúu leaders.

-Based on this discussion, Partners-Colombia is now working with the Wayúu and Colombian officials to educate court personnel and other formal justice system institutions about the Wayúu traditional legal system.
-In addition, Partners is establishing an indigenous rights school that will help the Wayúu to preserve their culture, establish connections between different organizations and clans, and develop strong local leaders.
+Based on this discussion, Partners-Colombia worked with the Wayúu and Colombian officials to educate court personnel and other formal justice system institutions about the Wayúu traditional legal system.
+In addition, Partners established an indigenous rights school that will help the Wayúu to preserve their culture, establish connections between different organizations and clans, and develop strong local leaders.

 1779 Massachusetts Ave, NW, Suite 515, Washington, DC 20036